 In Australia, the International Day of Nowruz is celebrated with public festivals, concerts, and public talks that showcase Persian culture, literature, music, and dances.
 People prepare special meals, decorate their homes, and engage in family reunions.
 This day offers a chance for Australians of all background to learn about and appreciate the culture and traditions of their Iranian and Persian-speaking compatriots.
 International Day of Nowruz usually falls on 21 March or the preceding/following day depending on where it is observed, in relation to the Spring equinox in Iran.

-Facts about International Day of Nowruz
+Top 10 Facts for 2026 International Day of Nowruz in Australia

 In the News and Trending in Australia for International Day of Nowruz